Sharpsend/AndroidApp/README.md

 ### Check Airtime

-To buy airtime on Sharpsend, click on the buy airtime quick action and it will automatically display your airtime balance based on the mobile phone number registered with your bank account.
+To buy airtime on Sharpsend, click on the buy airtime quick action and it will automatically display your airtime balance based on the item phone number registered with your bank account.

 ### Transaction History